Web3-Jerry/demobit/docs/aboutbitlayer/Introduction.md

 ### Can I Start Using Bitlayer Today?
 While the Bitlayer mainnet for Bitcoin is scheduled to launch in early April, we are excited to offer a testnet environment where you can experiment with Bitlayer's capabilities.
 Please refer to our [testnet user guide](/docs/Build/TestnetUserGuide) to get started with our test network and explore the infinite possibilities of Bitcoin.

+### What Lies Ahead for Bitlayer?
+While we are preparing for the launch of the Bitlayer mainnet for Bitcoin in early April, our journey to further decentralization is far from over.
+We are committed to decentralizing each component of the stack, ensuring a resilient and robust network.
+Stay updated on our progress by following our [Twitter](https://twitter.com/BitLayerLabs) or joining our active [Discord](https://discord.com/invite/GGSjNyD8nj) / [Telegram](https://t.me/bitlayerofficial) community.
+You can also connect with us on [Medium](https://medium.com/@Bitlayer) to stay abreast of the latest Bitlayer developments.